uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 Donate link: https://datamad.co.uk/donate/
 Tags: widgets, widgets in page, widgets in post, sidebar, pages, post, shortcode, inline, widgetise, widgetize, theme Requires at least: 2.8
-Tested up to: 4.8.1
+Tested up to: 4.9
-Stable tag: 1.3
+Stable tag: 1.4

-The easiest and highest rated way to Add Widgets or Sidebars to Posts and Pages using shortcodes or template tags.
+The easiest and highest rated way to Add Widgets or Sidebars to Posts and Pages using Visual editor, shortcodes or template tags.

 == Description ==